BobSteagall/clang-builder/README.txt

 2. TOP-LEVEL SCRIPTS THAT PERFORM HIGH-LEVEL ACTIONS

   * build-clang.sh - This script will perform an entire build of Clang.
-It does so by running fetch-clang.sh, unpack-clang.sh, configure-clang.sh, make-clang.sh, and the test scripts, in that order.
+It builds the compiler first, and then the LibC++ library.
+The compiler and library are each built by running fetch-clang.sh, unpack-clang.sh, configure-clang.sh, and make-clang.sh, in that order.

   * stage-clang.sh - This script installs Clang into a staging location specified by the build variables script (clang-build-vars.sh).
 This is